- 1 Old Town

 Address: An Hoi Location: An Hoi Island.
 Rate/Night: 1,500,000 VND (65 USD) 2,500,000 VND (108 USD)

-There’s a free daily river cruise from the hotel jetty that will take you in to the Old Town and a mini local food market with free and delicious local food by the water every night.
+In addtion there’s a free daily river cruise from the hotel jetty that will take you in to the Old Town and a mini local food market with free and delicious local food by the water every night.

 If you want to combine relaxing on golden sand with culture, history, and yummy cuisine, then Hoi An is the perfect place to do so.
 With only five kilometres separating the Old Town from the beaches, you can spend your mornings by the ocean, the afternoon exploring the town, and head for drinks and dinner back at your neighbouring beach restaurants and bars.
 Read our overview of Hoi An’s beaches here

 Sleeping with the sound of the ocean as a backdrop and seeing the sun’s reflection in the water when you wake up, means you can save the Old Town’s hustle for after breakfast.
-If you visit during the hotter months (June to August), having a sea breeze and the ocean so easily accessible to cool down in, is an ultimate drawcard.
+However if you visit during the hotter months (June to August), having a sea breeze and the ocean so easily accessible to cool down in, is an ultimate drawcard.

 The majority of the large luxury resorts are here at the beach, and there are some fantastic outdoor beachside venues with stunning sea views.
 Local seafood restaurants dot the coastline where you can eat fresh seafood caught right from the nearby ocean.
-The larger resorts have free regular shuttles into the Old Town, or you can hire bikes to get there cycling for approximately five kilometres— check the weather forecast before you head out.
+The larger resorts have free regular shuttles into the Old Town, or you can hire bikes to get there cycling for approximately five kilometres.
+But check the weather forecast before you head out.

 All the key ingredients for ultimate relaxation are here at the beach.
 Drinking tropical fruit smoothies, reading a book in a sun lounger, having a massage in your hotel spa and then dancing barefoot in the sand to live music from the many outdoor bars and restaurants.